raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   sudo nano ~/.config/lxsession/LXDE-pi/autostart
   ```

-1. A file will open up, add this line at the bottom of the file to automatically start your timelapse file using Python 3:
+1. A file will open up, add this line at the bottom of the file to automatically start your time-lapse file using Python 3:

   ```bash
   sudo /usr/bin/python3 /home/pi/timelapse/timelapse.py